sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 **Course:** Introduction to Neural Networks | *Dec 2025*

-* **Objective:** Reduce operational overhead and prevent catastrophic hardware failures in wind turbine generators via high-fidelity sensor telemetry analysis.
+* **Objective:** Lower maintenance costs and prevent major breakdowns in wind turbines by analyzing real-time sensor data.
-* **Core Stack:** Neural Networks, Custom Activation Functions, Binary/Multi-class Classification, Advanced EDA.
+* **Core Stack:** Neural Networks, Activation Functions, Binary Classification, Advanced EDA.
 * **Business Transformation:**
-Engineered a neural-network-driven predictive maintenance engine specifically optimized to **minimize false negatives**—ensuring critical components are serviced before a breakdown occurs.
-This architecture translates complex sensor data into structured maintenance flags, providing operations teams with data-driven lead times to drastically lower emergency repair costs and stabilize renewable energy outputs.
+Engineered a neural network model specifically optimized to **minimize false negatives** (missing a potential failure).
+Because a missed failure means a broken turbine, the network's structure and settings were tuned around this exact goal.
+The resulting system flags anomalies early, giving maintenance teams a clear warning window to fix parts before they break, saving money and keeping the energy grid stable.

 ---